mobile domain:www.usaa.com

 Many caregivers will take a leave from employment or shoulder some of the costs for care from their own assets.

-- 15% had to take on debt to help pay for care.
+• Taking on debt to help pay for care

 But the biggest challenge that caregivers face is the mental and physical time and effort involved with caring for their loved ones.